Milliman-PRM/publications/Condition_Recommender/Recommender_white_paper_draft.md

 Recent trends in healthcare legislation have lead to a rise in risk-bearing healthcare provider organizations, such as Accountable Care Organizations.
 Entrusted with the care of thousands of patients, these organizations must leverage data-driven approaches to population health management in order to improve quality of care and reduce costs.

-One potential area for gaps in care involves the accuracy of a patient's clinical documentation.
+One area of concern for data-driven analysis involves the accuracy of a patient's clinical documentation.
 Efforts to improve accuracy in a population's clinical records are often referred to as clinical documentation improvement or coding improvement.
 From a clinical standpoint, the benefit from coding improvement is obvious.
 A patient record that contains the entirety of the patient's illnesses will result in a more appropriate treatment plan.

 However, there are also financial incentives in coding improvement.
 Alternative payment models often account for the health status of a patient population, through the use of risk scores, when reimbursing a healthcare provider for services.
 A more accurate clinical record ensures that a risk-bearing healthcare provider is appropriately compensated when they care for a more sick population.

+Coding improvement initiatives often start by looking through a given patient's records for explicit evidence of conditions that did not make it into the official diagnosis information: conditions coded on claims in prior years, or mentioned in the unstructured text of an electronic medical record.
+After these explicit sources of coding improvement are exhausted, more advanced methods can try to suggest conditions that have never appeared on a patient's medical history.
+One approach can be to find explicit evidence of missed codings in large reference datasets and train predictive models that can be then be applied to other, slimmer sources.
+This can work well for predicting specific chronic conditions in a population with a very short claims history.

-While coding improvement initiatives can focus on conditions that have previously appeared in a medical record, a less obvious approach is to try and identify conditions that have never appeared on a patient's medical record.
-Traditional approaches for identifying uncoded conditions have used logistic regressions to identify likely comorbidities.
-At Milliman PRM Analytics, we have taken a unique approach to identifying uncoded conditions through the use of a recommender system.
-Our recommender system seeks to identify common clinical patterns among patients in a population, and predict conditions that may have previously gone unnoticed.
+At Milliman PRM Analytics, we have taken a different approach to identifying uncoded conditions through the use of a recommender system.
+Our recommender system seeks to identify common clinical patterns among patients in a population; we then make patient level condition recommendations based upon comorbities experienced by similar patients.
+The recommender approach works well at giving personalized recommendations from the patient perspective.

 ## What is a recommender system?